What is a DRG Code in Medical Billing

 • Prognosis: the likelihood of improvement/deterioration, recurrence, and probable life span based on the severity of the illness.

-• Treatment Difficulty: patient management problems faced by the health care provider while monitoring or treating the patient closely.
+• Treatment Difficulty: Patient management problems are faced by the health care provider while monitoring or treating the patient closely.

 • Need for Intervention: consequences resulting from the lack of immediate or continuous care based on the severity of the illness.